akam-ot/kurdish-ner-app/README.md

 streamlit run app.py
 ```

-Then open http://localhost:8501 in your browser.
+The app will automatically open in your browser, or you can manually navigate to the URL shown in the terminal (typically http://localhost:8501).

 ## 🚀 Usage